Fatigue

 Evaluation of Fatigue

-Fatigue can be highly subjective.
 People vary in what they consider to be fatigue and how they describe it.
-There are also few ways to objectively confirm fatigue or tell how severe it is.
+There are also few ways for a doctor to positively confirm fatigue or tell how severe it is.
 Doctors usually start an evaluation by trying to distinguish true fatigue from other symptoms that people may refer to as fatigue.

 • Weakness: Weakness is lack of muscle strength that makes it difficult for people to move the affected muscles.
 Weakness is typically a symptom of a nervous system or muscle disorder.
 Disorders such as myasthenia gravis and Eaton-Lambert syndrome can cause weakness that worsens with activity, which may be confused with fatigue.